QuantEcon/qe_libraries_article/paper.md

 The `optimize` module provides various routines for solving optimization problems and root finding.

-The major benefit of these routines relative to other implementations in related libraries is JIT-acceleration with Numba.
+Although some methods such as `bisect` and `brentq` have been implemented in popular libraries such as SciPy, the major benefit of the `quantecon` implementation relative to other implementations is JIT-acceleration and hence they can be embedded in user-defined functions that target the Numba JIT compiler.

 ### Linear Programming